mindful-ai-dude/syrp-dgm-ai-town/README.md

 You can install Tunnelmole using one of the following options:

-- NPM: `npm install -g tunnelmole`
+- NPM: `pmpm or npm install -g tunnelmole`

 - Linux: `curl -s https://tunnelmole.com/sh/install-linux.sh | sudo bash`

 - Mac:
   `curl -s https://tunnelmole.com/sh/install-mac.sh --output install-mac.sh && sudo bash install-mac.sh`

 - Windows: Install with NPM, or if you don't have NodeJS installed, download the `exe` file for Windows [here](https://tunnelmole.com/downloads/tmole.exe) and put it somewhere in your PATH.